Branch points of split degenerate superelliptic curves I: construction of Schottky groups: Group actions on convex hulls of sets of fixed points

-\begin{cor} If $S'$ is a bad folding of a set $S$, then $S'$ satisfies property (iii) of \Cref{dfn folding}.
-Equivalently, a folding $S'$ of $S$ is a good or bad folding if and only if it satisfies property (iii) of \Cref{dfn folding}.
+\begin{cor} If $\phi: S \to S'$ is a bad folding, then it satisfies property (ii) of \Cref{dfn folding}.
+Equivalently, a folding $\phi: S \to S'$ is a good or bad folding if and only if it satisfies property (ii) of \Cref{dfn folding}.

 \end{cor}

 \begin{proof}